Sharanx77/task_1.elevatelabs/README.md

 Technical Structure: Manually wrote the HTML boilerplate (DOCTYPE, html, head, body) to ensure a strong understanding of how browsers interpret document structure.

-Clean Code: Added descriptive comments throughout the code to explain why specific semantic elements were used instead of generic containers.
+Clean Code: Added descriptive comments throughout the code to explain the choice of semantic elements over generic containers.

-Technical Toolkit
+🛠 Technical Toolkit
-Primary Editor: Visual Studio Code.
+Primary Editor: Visual Studio Code

-Browser Testing: Chrome, Edge, and Firefox to ensure consistent rendering.
+Browser Testing: Chrome, Edge, and Firefox (ensuring consistent cross-browser rendering)

-Self-Research & AI Disclosure
+🔍 Self-Research & AI Disclosure
-As per the guideline allowing self-research and tutorials:
+As per the guidelines allowing self-research and tutorials:

 I collaborated with Gemini (AI) as a technical thought partner to optimize the CSS layout and refine the semantic hierarchy.

-This process helped me focus on building a professional engineering aesthetic while ensuring all code remains fully compliant with the task's semantic requirements.
+This process focused on building a professional engineering aesthetic while ensuring all code remains fully compliant with the task's semantic requirements.

+👤 Contributor Information
-Submitted by: B Sharana Basava Department: Electronics and Communication Engineering Institution: Ballari Institute of Technology and Management
+Submitted by: B Sharana Basava

+Department: Electronics and Communication Engineering

+Institution: Ballari Institute of Technology and Management
-Final Submission Tips:
-Repository Name: Double-check that your GitHub folder name matches the link above.

-Public Access: Ensure your repository settings are set to Public so the internship team can view it.

-Submit Link: Copy the repository URL and paste it into your official submission form before the 10:00 PM deadline.